• Skip to primary navigation

 Storing Tips

-• Fridge: Let the pinto beans cool completely (mashed or not), and place in airtight containers.
-Store them in the refrigerator for up to 3 days.
+• Fridge: Let the beans cool completely, then store them in an airtight container in the refrigerator for up to 3 days.

 Did you make this?
 Be sure to leave a review below and tag me on Facebook, Instagram, or Pinterest!